 The employment of quick-firing field artillery in combat

 Reconnaissance of the targets.
-The head of the artillery was informed about the strength and the deployment of the enemy by an officer, designed scout of the targets (разузнавач на цельта), supported by 1-2 ground-scouts (разузнавачи на местностьта) and 1-2 orderlies.
+The head of the artillery is informed about the strength and the deployment of the enemy by an officer, designed scout of the targets (разузнавач на цельта), supported by 1-2 ground-scouts (разузнавачи на местностьта) and 1-2 orderlies.

 1) to reconnoitre the strength and the deployment of the enemy artillery;